DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>Edits is a unique but rewarding gauntlet that not only makes you think about what&#x27;s sampled (using loosely), but about what makes &quot;songs&quot;, &quot;albums&quot;, and &quot;music&quot; itself.
+    <p>Edits is a unique but rewarding gauntlet that not only makes you think about what&#x27;s sampled (using loosely), but about what makes &quot;songs&quot;, &quot;albums&quot;, and &quot;music&quot; itself. <br>
 The &quot;songs&quot; on this album, are definitley music, it&#x27;s wild that I have to say that, but what makes this album unique is that it&#x27;s entirely DJ edits, so as far as I know, it&#x27;s sampling on top of sampling, at best.
 That does not sound like something worthy of praise, nor am I praising it, but the final product is something I have genuinely never heard before.
-Most of the time, it sounds fucking insane, like nothing more than two completely unrelated tracks played over one another.
+Most of the time, it sounds fucking insane, like nothing more than two completely unrelated tracks played over one another. <br>
 This is really hard to talk about for me both because of its complexity and because it kinda fried my brain for the day, so I&#x27;m just going to refer you to Sam Goldner&#x27;s pitchf*rk review from here on out: [Link](https://pitchfork.com/reviews/albums/chuquimamani-condori-edits/)
 </p>
   </div>